Advla/Skin-Cancer-Detection/README.md

 # Skin-Cancer-Detection
 An attempt to classify skin lesions from the HAM10000 Dataset, using CNNs (Transfer learning on DenseNet201).

+Massive Class imbalance (See Data Exploration notebook) was handled using a weighted loss function.

 Image preprocessing techniques tested:
 - DullRazor algorithm (Hair removal through filtering techniques)
 - Otsu's thresholding